Philoscia affinis Verhoeff, 1908

 Identification

-Philoscia affinis is superficially similar to the ubquitous P. muscorum in general appearance.
+Philoscia affinis is superficially very similar to P. muscorum in general appearance.
 The pigmentation of the head and body is a good indicator for field identification, but reliable identification requires microscopic examination of 7th pereiopod of a male specimen.

 A brief description, with figures, is given by Gregory (2020).